Color Mismatches in Stereoscopic Video: Real-World Dataset and Deep Correction Method: Proposed Dataset

 \section{Proposed Dataset}

 We propose a new real-world dataset of stereoscopic videos for evaluating color-mismatch-correction methods.
 We collected it using a beam splitter and three cameras that simultaneously capture three views of a scene: a distorted left view, the ground-truth left view, and a right view.
+The beam splitter distortions we captured are similar to those commonly found in stereoscopic movies.